anthli/diffr/README.md

-# diffr
+# diffr-server
 ![Jenkins Build Status](https://img.shields.io/jenkins/build?jobUrl=http%3A%2F%2Fpi.anthli.com%3A8080%2Fjob%2Fdiffr%2F)

 Just another diff tool.
+This is the server component of the app.

 diffr is a web application to help visualize the diff between two bodies of text.